 Education institutions must comply with the National Code to maintain their registration to provide education services to international students.

 An online training tutorial on the National Code 2018, has been developed by the ISANA International Education Association.
-The development of this project was supported by the Australian International Education: Enabling Growth and Innovation project fund, Department of Education, Skills and Employment.
+The development of this project was supported by the Australian International Education: Enabling Growth and Innovation project fund, Department of Education.

 The English Language Intensive Courses for Overseas Students (ELICOS) Standards 2018 outline specific quality requirements for registered providers delivering English language courses to overseas students and are in addition to the National Code requirements.